Change the Host Name in the Virtual DataPort Server¶

 Click the tab RMI host.

-In the field Virtual DataPort Server/ITPilot Wrapper Server, enter the IP address or name of this host.
+In the field Virtual DataPort Server/ITPilot Wrapper Server, enter the host name.

 You do not need to change the values of the fields below.
 The web container listens to connections on all the network interfaces of the host.
 The other Denodo components are only accessed by other components running on the same host (the Scheduler server is only accessed by the Scheduler administration tool, which runs on the local web container).